TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 Example Use Cases
 =================

-* Use the plugin to configure a different view, e.g. list, single
 * The `bootstrap_package <https://extensions.typo3.org/extension/bootstrap_package/>`__
   uses FlexForms to configure rendering options, e.g. a transition interval and transition type (slide, fade)